ef4/prember/README.md

  - `enabled`: defaults to `environment === 'production'` so that `prember` only runs during production builds.
  - `indexFile`: defaults to `"index.html"`.
 This is the name we will give to each of the files we create during pre-rendering.
  - `emptyFile`: defaults to `"_empty.html"`.
 This is where we will put a copy of your empty `index.html` as it was before any pre-rendering.
+ - `requestsPerFastboot`: defaults to `1000`.
+This tells prember how many requests to pass to a single fastboot instance before creating a new one.
+This can be useful for memory management.

 ## Using a custom URL discovery function